ONLINE MASTER OF SCIENCE IN APPLIED INTELLIGENCE

 - Technology Fee (per term) $65.00

 - Applied Intelligence Fee (per term when a student is enrolled full-time at 2 classes/6 credits) $165.00

 NOTE: This fee will be pro-rated at $82 per 3 credit course.

 Approximate Total Cost for Attendance for the Degree

-(please note that these are based on 2013-2014 tuition/fee rates and do not include housing; tuition and fees may be increased each academic year)
+(please note that these are based on 2014-2015 tuition/fee rates and do not include housing and vary based on how many courses a student takes per term and over how many terms; tuition and fees may be increased each academic year)

 Research-based Project Option (36 credits)

 - Full-time (2 courses per term): $28,146.00 USD